Silicon Wafer Substrate

 Technical Parameters

-Ningbo Sibranch Microelectronics Technology Co.,Ltd.:Your Trustworthy Silicon Wafer Substrate Manufacturer!
+Ningbo Sibranch Microelectronics Technology Co.,Ltd.:Your Trustworthy 300mm Silicon Wafer Manufacturer!

 Founded in 2006 by material science and engineering scientist in Ningbo, China, Sibranch Microelectronics aims to provide semiconductor wafer and service all over the world.
-Our main products including standard silicon wafers SSP (single side polished), DSP (Double side polished), test silicon wafers and prime silicon wafers, SOI (Silicon on Insulator) wafer and coinroll wafers with diameter up to 12 inch, CZ/MCZ/FZ/NTD, almost any orientation, off cut, high and low resistivity, ultra flat, ultra thin, thick wafers etc.
+Our main products include standard silicon wafers SSP (single side polished), DSP (Double side polished), test silicon wafers and prime silicon wafers, SOI (Silicon on Insulator) wafer and coin roll wafers with diameter up to 12 inch, CZ/MCZ/FZ/NTD, almost any orientation, off cut, high and low resistivity, ultra-flat, ultra-thin, thick wafers etc.

 Leading Service